Astronomy 126: The Interstellar Medium

 Nathaniel's on the schedule for seminar snack this week.

 Our next department colloquium is this Friday (at 12:30 in SC 199).
 The talk will be about gender bias (and measuring it) in the classroom environment.
 It looks interesting.
 Here's more info.

 Archive of old announcements.

 Check the departmental colloquium schedule.
-(It is not yet fully updated for the fall; but it will be soon.)
 As members of the department, you are expected to attend these talks.
 Some of them may even mention the ISM.